lindnerby/modulectl/docs/gen-docs/modulectl_create.md

       link:             a URL, required, the link to the resource
 - requiresDowntime:     a boolean, optional, default=false, indicates whether the module requires downtime to support maintenance windows during module upgrades
 - namespace:            a string, optional, default=kcp-system, the namespace where the ModuleTemplate will be deployed
+- internal:             a boolean, optional, default=false, indicates whether the module is internal
+- beta:                 a boolean, optional, default=false, indicates whether the module is beta
 ```

 The **manifest** file contains all the module's resources in a single, multi-document YAML file.
 These resources will be created in the Kyma cluster when the module is activated.